 Review article "Bridging the gap: from massive stars to supernovae" with Paul Crowther, Thomas Janka and Norbert Langer published in Philosophical Transactions of the Royal Society A

 Funded PhD place available for studies into supernovae, polarimetry and machine learning (for September/October 2018)

 GEOMETRIES OF SUPERNOVAE

 I am interested in how supernova explosions work and, in particular, what one can say about the extreme physics of these cataclysmic events from the their shapes.
 Just like a 3D movie in the cinema, the polarization of the light we receive from these events can encode information of the 3D structure.
-This means we can see the shapes for objects on the far-side of the Universe, without having to build a ridiculously large and expensive telescope (if you want to see a supernova in the next door galaxy M31, you would need a telescope at least 36km in diameter!).
+This means we can see the shapes for objects on the far-side of the Universe, without having to build a ridiculously large and expensive telescope.

 THE RESOLVED ENVIRONMENTS AROUND SUPERNOVAE

 Where do supernovae explode?
 What types of stars do we see around the different types of supernovae and can we use them to understand more about the origins and fate of the star that actually exploded?
 I use Hubble Space Telescope observations of nearby SNe to probe the nature of the surrounding stellar populations, with advanced Bayesian analysis tools.
 You can read more about this research at here and here.

 I currently teach the astronomy portion of the course PHY119 "Frontiers of Physics" for first years students who are not registered for the astronomy degree program.